benbenz/katapult/README.md

 # Features

-- Easily run scripts on AWS through by writing a simple configuration file
+- Easily run scripts on AWS by writing a simple configuration file
 - Handles Python and Julia scripts, or any command
 - Handles PyPi , Conda/Mamba and Apt-get environments
 - Multithreaded instance support